yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/interactive-voice-response.md

     source: '_examples/voice/guides/interactive-voice-response/2'
     ```

+## Summary

-And that's it.
-You have built an IVR.
-To do this you have provisioned and configured a virtual number, sent a generic welcome message, handled inbound calls and created a customized experience for your user.
+You have now built a simple IVR-based application.

+In this guide you saw an example of how to provision and configure a virtual number, send a generic welcome message, handle inbound calls and created a customized experience for your user.

+Note: add some more text on what the user should actually run and see as a result so they know their test application worked.

+## Next steps

+pointers to what to try next?